 High bounce rate

-High bounce ratescan be normal depending on context, but are usually a cause for concern.
+High bounce rates can be normal depending on their context, but are usually a cause for concern.
 Bounces occur when a user views only a single page of your website before leaving.

-For example, let’s say a user fills out a form or otherwise takes a desired action on a landing page, but they are not taken to a thank you page after they submit.
+For example, let’s say a user fills out a form on a landing page, but they are not taken to a thank you page after they submit.
 Visits to this page, even ones that result in conversions, will be recorded as bounces even though nothing is wrong.

 However, for most pages on your site, especially those that are designed to lead visitors deeper into your site, like your homepage, a high bounce rate is a red flag.